koompi/koompi.org/content/faqs/conflicts_faqs/conflicts_faqs.en.md

 {{</ faq >}}

 {{< faq "Conflicted with python-pygmets, How to fix it ?" >}}
-In order to solve this conflicted, you need to remove the existing packages in the file system by running this command below:
+To solve this conflict, you need to remove the existing packages in the file system by running this command below:
 ```
 sudo rm -rf /usr/bin/pygmentize
 ```
-After that try to update your system with command:
+After that try to update your system with the command:
 ```
 pi -Syu
 ```